As a professional scrapbook artist, paper crafter, and author, I have taught people how to turn family memories into legacies for 20 years.

 There are different types of corner punches that give pizazz to your scrapbook pages.
 You can use them to "corner" your mats and photos.
 They just give that finished look that helps bring out your creativity.

 The first corner punch that you should consider is the corner rounder.
 This simple punch is a staple in my craft room.
 It will round off the hard edges of photo mats, journal pages, and tags.
 You can also use it to round off titles and borders.
-You will get lots of bang for your bucks with this tool
+You will get lots of bang for your buck with this tool.

 The Two Important Rulers in Your Craft Space